Pap test: Procedure

 A single smear has an area of 25 x 50 mm and contains a few hundred thousand cells on average.
 Screening with light microscopy is first done on low (10x) power and then switched to higher (40x) power upon viewing suspicious findings.
 Cells are analyzed under high power for morphologic changes indicative of malignancy (including enlarged and irregularly shaped nucleus, an increase in nucleus to cytoplasm ratio, and more coarse and irregular chromatin).
 Approximately 1,000 fields of view are required on 10x power for screening of a single sample, which takes on average 5 to 10 minutes.

 In some cases, a computer system may prescreen the slides, indicating those that do not need examination by a person or highlighting areas for special attention.
 The sample is then usually screened by a specially trained and qualified cytotechnologist using a light microscope.
 The terminology for who screens the sample varies according to the country; in the UK, the personnel are known as cytoscreeners, biomedical scientists (BMS), advanced practitioners and pathologists.
 The latter two take responsibility for reporting the abnormal sample, which may require further investigation.

 Automated analysis

-In the last decade, there have been successful attempts to develop automated, computer image analysis systems for screening.
-Although, on the available evidence automated cervical screening could not be recommended for implementation into a national screening program, a recent NHS Health technology appraisal concluded that the 'general case for automated image analysis ha(d) probably been made'.
+Since the early 2000s, there have been successful attempts to develop automated, computer image analysis systems for screening.
+Although, on the available evidence, automated cervical screening could not be recommended for implementation into a national screening program, an NHS Health technology appraisal in 2005 concluded that the "general case for automated image analysis ha(d) probably been made".
 Automation may improve sensitivity and reduce unsatisfactory specimens.
 Two systems have been approved by the FDA and function in high-volume reference laboratories, with human oversight.